Ask Experts Questions for FREE Help!

 I took a guess that the spout was either faulty or maybe that I cracked the inside when I tightened it so I went out and purchased a replacemnet spout.
 This one did the same and it was a worse leak.
 I called Delta, they said that that I must have cracked the inside diverter and to try another replacemnt spout (a 3rd).
 I do this and same thing happens.
 I have to be doing something wrong but just cannot put a nail on it.
 I do the driections exactly and carefully as they say.

-ANY IDEAS HERE???
+ANY IDEAS HERE??

 I did call Delta again today and they said their spout has to be faulty so they are sending out a replacement.
-But why the leaks?????
+But why the leaks??

-I am going to wait until I get their replacement and just call them back and have them take me thru the steps one by one so I know it is right but the thing is there is only so many things that can be wrong when changing a faucet.
+I am going to wait until I get their replacement and just call them back and have them take me through the steps one by one so I know it is right but the thing is there is only so many things that can be wrong when changing a faucet.

 This has got me at my wits end.
 Any ideas in the mean time while I wait for the replacement spout.